derickr/php-community-health/contributor-guidelines.rst

 * Write as much as is necessary, but as little as you can get away with.
 * Not everyone that will read your post is a native English speaker, try to use simple words where possible.
-* Debate the technical issues, and never attack a person's opinion.
+* Debate the technical issues, and ideas behind them, but never attack the person holding them.
 People will disagree, so be it.
-* Suggest improvements to the RFC, don't just shoot it down.
+* When you disagree with a certain proposal, try to think whether there are changes that can be made to the RFC that will enable you to support it.
+If you come up with such improvements, respectfully propose them to the RFC author to try and evolve the idea into a better one.
+Only resort towards arguing against the RFC if you think it's a bad idea and you can think of no ways to improve it.
 When disagreeing, provide substantial reason instead of just saying "no".
 Try to outline specific points you disagree with and suggest ways of improvement.
 And remember, you can suggest improvements to an RFC even if you would not vote